 Eat heart-healthy foods

-Choosing healthy foods can help lower your stroke risk by allowing you to achieve a healthy weight, as well as manage diabetes if you have it.
+Eating healthy foods can help lower your stroke risk by allowing you to achieve a healthy weight, as well as manage diabetes if you have it.
 Eating well also makes you feel better and more energized.
-You’ll likely feel more sustained energy throughout the day — helping with exercise — if you keep your blood sugar levels stable.
+Here are a few tips for healthy eating:

 Maintain a healthy weight